-Dr. Mario Gutiérrez, together with Dr. Rudy Gutiérrez, works to offer medical excellence in all areas of visual and eye health in his eye surgery center Guatemala City: Retina Center and Macula Consultores Guatemala.
-Many patients have Dr. Gutierrez for comprehensive care, which includes prevention, diagnosis and treatment of eye diseases.
+Dr. Mario Gutiérrez along with Dr. Rudy Gutiérrez works to provide medical excellence in all areas of eye and vision health at their Guatemala City eye surgery center: Retina Center and Macula Consultores Guatemala.
+Many patients rely on Dr. Gutierrez for comprehensive care, including prevention, diagnosis, and treatment of eye diseases. .
 They use the best technology as diagnostic support and surgical treatment working under international quality standards, offering honest communication and personal devotion to excellence that, together, ensure a successful outcome.

-Dr. Gutiérrez is an Ophthalmologist Surgeon Highly Specialized in Retina and Anterior Segment, specialized in the diagnosis, medical and surgical treatment of vitreous, retina and macula diseases, also offers care for conditions such as eye trauma, cataract, laser refractive surgery, myopia and astigmatism.
+Dr. Gutiérrez is an Ophthalmologist Surgeon Highly Specialized in Retina and Anterior Segment, specializing in the diagnosis, medical and surgical treatment of vitreous, retina, and macular diseases also offer care for conditions such as eye trauma, cataract, laser refractive surgery, myopia, and astigmatism.

 Technological advances and surgical techniques are constantly improving, Dr. Gutiérrez continuously attends International Congresses of high specialty in ophthalmology worldwide as a participant and guest professor.
 He is also an active member of International Associations in ophthalmology and high specialty and is part of the Eye and Vision Group of the Cochrane Center as Author of Systematic Reviews and meta-analysis.
 It is accredited by the Duke Reading Center for optical coherence tomography (OCT) imaging with the Heidelberg team.
 So Dr. Gutierrez becomes your best eye specialist option for the diagnosis and treatment of your eye condition.